 These changes turned the M16 into a much more reliable rifle.
 Interestingly the military, ever obsessed with white glove cleanliness insisted that only minimal lubrication should be used and it began to be noticed that in dry dusty environments and for that matter in normal use that reliability was still not what was desired.
 Numerous independent tests and combat/range experience over the years showed that the M16 can run just fine when quite dirty if heavily (meaning WELL lubed, not dripping) lubed rather than dry, even in dusty conditions.
 The "heavy lube" idea was recently (July 2010) acknowledged by the military.
 Tests showed that heavily lubricated M4s and M16 have 94% fewer stoppages than lightly lubricated ones even in dusty conditions.

-The current 14.5" barreled M4 carbines run at quite high port pressures because of the shortened gas tube which brings back the fast cycling problem.
+The current 14.5" barreled M4 carbines run at quite high port pressures, especially with the M855 and MK 262 rounds because of the shortened gas tube which brings back the fast cycling problem.
 To counter this a different, heavier buffer and action spring are used.
 A stronger extractor spring along is fitted along with the use of a rubber insert and a rubber doughnut to increase extractor tension.
 (Why they didn't use a "mid-length gas system is still a puzzle to me.)

 Q. How good is the Russian steel cased ammunition now available?

 I and some associates have put several thousand rounds of the zinc plated .223 ammo through several rifles without a single problem other than it seems to be slightly dirtier than most US ammo.
-Your mileage my vary but I have no qualms about using it other than the fact that you throw the empties away--something that makes a reloader cringe even though the cases aren't reloadable.
+It does seem to leave a metallic flay residue in the bore, that appears to be pieces of the steel bullet's plating, but it cleans out just fine.
+Your mileage my vary but I have no real qualms about using it other than the fact that you throw the empties away--something that makes a reloader cringe even though the cases aren't reloadable.
 As to what to do with the empties, a friend suggested melting down the steel and making a firearm. ;-) I personally believe that steel cased ammo is not a problem.
 If you run to paranoia I would check your extractor now and then and make sure it is in good shape initially.

 A friend did some hardness testing using a diamond-drop hardness tester and found that brass case ammo ran about Brinell 80 - 90 and Wolf steel case was only about 20% harder at Brinell 100 - 110.
 AR extractors seem run about Brinell 120.
 ATK is currently developing steel cased, polymer coated ammo for the US military, and the cases would be Boxer primed and reloadable!